 b.
 Existing Courses

-In July of each year, the Associate Dean for Academic Affairs shall review the syllabi and course descriptions of all distance courses taught at the law school in the forthcoming year to ensure that they conform to the standards set forth above.
+In July of each year, the Vice Dean shall review the syllabi and course descriptions of all distance courses taught at the law school in the forthcoming year to ensure that they conform to the standards set forth above.
 The Associate Dean shall further review at that time one third of the syllabi and course descriptions of lecture courses and practicums taught by adjunct faculty in the forthcoming year to ensure that they conform to the standards set forth above, with the aim being to review each adjunct course every three years.
 To the extent that the Associate Dean finds a deviation from these policies, the Associate Dean shall work with the instructor to remedy it, and, failing such amicable resolution, shall refer the matter to the Curriculum Committee with a recommendation to remove the course from the curriculum at the earliest reasonable opportunity.
 The decision of the Curriculum Committee in this regard shall be final and binding.

 The Curriculum Committee shall review in August of each year one fifth of the syllabi and course descriptions of all lecture courses, seminars, clinics and practicums taught by full time faculty to ensure compliance with the above standards, with a goal of reviewing each such course every five years.
 The Curriculum Committee shall work directly with a faculty member to address any deviations from these standards.